Jean-Luc Mélenchon

 In February 2016, Mélenchon founded La France Insoumise.
 He stood as a candidate in the 2017 French presidential election, again coming in fourth, with 19.6% of the first-round vote.
 He became a member of the National Assembly for LFI following the 2017 French legislative election, receiving 59.9% in the second round in the 4th constituency of Bouches-du-Rhône, located in Marseille (France's second-largest city).
 Mélenchon stood again under the LFI banner in the 2022 French presidential election, coming in third with 21.95% of the vote, just over one point short of qualifying for the second round.
 After this, he led the newly formed New Ecological and Social People's Union (NUPES) alliance of parties to a second-place performance in the 2022 French legislative election.
 LFI was confirmed as the largest party of the French left in the 2024 French legislative election, where the left-wing New Popular Front (NFP) achieved a plurality of seats and LFI was confirmed as the largest left-wing group in the National Assembly.

+Mélenchon is a highly polarizing figure in France.
+Many observers highlight his oratorical talent and political skills, but also criticize his penchant for provocation and his dubious inflammatory statements.

 Biography

 Early life, education, and early politics (1951–1976)

 Mélenchon was born in Tangier (Tangier International Zone), Morocco.
-His father, Georges, was a postmaster of Spanish descent, and his mother, Jeanine Bayona, was a primary school teacher of Spanish and Sicilian descent.
+His father, Georges, was a postmaster of Spanish descent, and his mother, Jeanine Bayona, was a primary school teacher of both Spanish and Sicilian descent.
 He grew up in Morocco, until his family moved to France in 1962.
 Mélenchon was then educated at the Lycée Pierre-Corneille, a state secondary school in Rouen, Normandy.
 He graduated in 1972.
 With a degree in philosophy from the University of Franche-Comté in Besançon and having gained a CAPES, he became a teacher before entering politics.
 He was originally a follower of Pierre Lambert and a member of the Trotskyist movement before supporting François Mitterrand and joining the Socialist Party (PS).

 Family and private life

 In 1969, Mélenchon met Bernadette Abriel, two years younger than him, and they became parents of Marlyne, in 1974.
 Marlyne had various jobs in the public sector.

-Since the beginning of the 2010s, Jean-Luc Mélenchon is in relationship with Sofia Chikirou, born in 1979.
-As a french deputy, she participates actively at the France Insoumise party.
+Since the beginning of the 2010s, Jean-Luc Mélenchon has been in a relationship with Sofia Chikirou, a member of his own party.
+His relationship with Sofia Chikirou is considered an open secret She has been nicknamed "the boss's wife".